-Course Reporting Category Algebra 1 Algebra and Modeling Functions and Modeling Statistics and the Number System Algebra 2 Algebra and Modeling Functions and Modeling Statistics, Probability, and the Number System Geometry Congruence, Similarity, Right Triangles and Trigonometry Circles, Geometric Measurement and Geometric Properties with Equations Modeling with Geometry
+Course Reporting Category Algebra 1 Algebra and Modeling Functions and Modeling Statistics and the Number System Algebra 2 Algebra and Modeling Functions and Modeling Statistics, Probability, and the Number System

+Course Reporting Category Congruence, Similarity, Right Triangles and Trigonometry Geometry Circles, Geometric Measurement and Geometric Properties with Equations Modeling with Geometry

-The summary tables show overall that the spring 2016 forms were a match to the blueprint.
+The summary tables show overall that the spring 2017 forms were a match to the blueprint.
 In almost all cases, the percentages across reporting categories met the blueprint or blueprint range.
-In the instances where the blueprint was not met, the percentage of items from a reporting category was, at most, 7 percent away from the blueprint.
-This difference occurred in Grade 6 Reading under the Craft and Structure reporting category, and was a difference of four items.
+In the instances where the blueprint was not met, the percentage of items from a reporting category was, at most, 8% away from the blueprint.
+This difference occurred in Grade 8 Reading under the Key Ideas and Detail reporting category.